noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 - no cascade mode for timers
 - timers run always
+- only first timer can be output at port B
 - no TOD clock
 + seperate register for the Timer A latch